 Political Islam began to flex its muscle by issuing fatwas (religious edicts) against secular and liberal intellectuals such as Ahmed Sharif and Shamsul Haq.
 It smelled blood when Taslima Nasreen was forced to flee the country in 1994 after receiving death threats from Islamic radicals for allegedly making derogatory comments about Islam.
 In the same year the Khaleda Zia government also charged Nasreen with blasphemy.
 One of the tragedies of the Nasreen affair was that liberal political and cultural organizations failed to rise to the occasion and challenge insurgent political Islam in Bangladesh .
 This was its first victory and political Islam has never looked back again.

 During Sheikh Hasinas rule (1996-2001), the mullahs started clamouring for madrassa education (religious education), bad-mouthing the liberation movement as well as throwing bombs at secular cultural functions.
 Islamic radicals also prepared a hit list of intellectuals who were to be targeted for assassinations.
-Poet Shamsur Rahman was one of these on the list and indeed, an attempt was made on his life in 1999.
+Poet Shamsur Rahman was one of these on the list and indeed, an attempt was made on h